rasmusulriksen/BachelorsProject/Diagrams/C4ContainerDiagram.md

 # Questions to be answered

 - Should the gateway create a tracingId/correlationId that is propagated with all subsequent requests?
 - Or should we "just" use Dapr for all communication which then provides out-of-the-box distributed tracing
+- Do we need to support the ability to see a communication log (See what has been sent to a specific contact).
+Or is this too CRM-ish?

 ```mermaid
 flowchart TB